openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/README.md

     -dx_coef                   Optional.
 Coefficient to shift the bounding box around the detected face along the Ox axis -dy_coef                   Optional.
 Coefficient to shift the bounding box around the detected face along the Oy axis -fps                       Optional.
-Maximum FPS for playing video -loop_video                Optional.
-Enable playing video on a loop -no_smooth                 Optional.
+Maximum FPS for playing video -no_smooth                 Optional.
 Do not smooth person attributes -no_show_emotion_bar       Optional.
 Do not show emotion bar -u                         Optional.
 List of monitors to show initially.